tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 <img src="https://chauff.github.io/img/irj2019-recall.png" width="800px">

-Observations:
+The four main observations are the following:
 - For none of the topics, search variants and group size combination is the reported recall greater than 0.4, indicating the difficulty of the topics and the potential benefit an increasing collaborator pool could bring about.
-- In all cases, a larger group size leads to a larger recall level.
+- A larger group size leads to a larger recall level.
 - We did *not* observe a *synergy effect*: pairs of collaborators were not more effective than two independent searchers whose results were aggregated (first plot column).
-- The collaboration benefits do not diminish over time, they remain relatively constant and are not limited to the early minutes of the search session.
+- The collaboration benefits do **not diminish** over time, they remain relatively constant and are not limited to the early minutes of the search session.

 ## Where to go from here

 Ideally, we continue scaling up the group size, in order to find the point of diminishing returns.
-However, this will not be possible in a crowd-sourcing setup, as it took a lot of sweat and programming to enable get six crowd-workers who roughly star the task at the same time in sync through a throughout a thirty minute period.
+However, this will not be possible in a crowd-sourcing setup, as it took a lot of sweat and programming to enable six crowd-workers who roughly start the task at the same time to remainn in sync throughout a thirty minute period.
 Any further studies in this direction have to be conducted in practical settings where we naturally have many participants working together (...sounds like something we ca do in a MOOC).

-Algorithmic mediatio is another direction we will pursue further; there is not a lot of research on this issue, as it is hard to get right and also hard to measure the effects in actual user studies.
-However, with the recent advances in all kinds of fields that happen to have access to a lot of data (*cough*), we will continue in this direction as well.
+Algorithmic mediation is another direction we will pursue further; there is not a lot of research on this issue, as it is hard to get right and also hard to measure the effects in actual user studies.
+However, with the recent advances in all kinds of fields that happen to have access to a lot of data, we will continue in this direction as well.

 ## Preprint